top of page

 knollwood first hole.jpg

-The President's Cup Match Play and Partner's Cup Match Play events are now in progress and closed for sign up.
-Follow the results in the ladders below.
+The President's Cup Match Play and Partner's Cup Match Play events are starting in February and March respectively.
 Go here to see the rules.

-Congratulations to Bill Brocklebank - 2023 Presidents Cup Champion
+Congratulations to Charlie Inman - 2024 Presidents Cup Champion

 Match Play Rules